wildmountainfarms/solarthing/README.md

   * Allows for viewing of data on [pvoutput.org](https://pvoutput.org)
   * Requires CouchDB to be set up
   * Enables usage of the [PVOutput Mycroft skill](https://github.com/wildmountainfarms/pvoutput-mycroft)
+* REST API
+  * With the "post" database, all packets can be posted to a URL endpoint, useful for REST APIs

 ### Examples